iWECHAMPIONSi/Pressure-Node-Timer/README.md

   - **']'**: Press whenever a node monster despawns due to node timer
   - **'='**: Press to set the current room to a hiding spot (_mainly for GOS and TBS_)
   - **';'**: **(RIDGE ONLY)** Press to toggle if blitz or front angler spawns (_**remember to toggle again after they despawn**_)

+Remember to press ']' after the first angler spawns (regardless of variant) as the node timer does not start until the first angler spawns

 Don't worry if you click on the window, press Enter